 Other times, surgery is required for more complex bone repair.
 If there are bone fragments involved, or if resetting the bone is particularly difficult, your physician may need to put in screws, pins, plates, or rods to hold the bone in place.
 A hip fracture, for instance, may require a partial or full hip replacement.

 If a spinal fracture doesn’t heal on his own, surgery such as kyphoplasty may be needed.
 With this procedure, the doctor uses small balloons to expand the space between the collapsed vertebra.
 The balloons are removed and that space is cemented.
 Similarly, a vertebroplasty involves injecting cement into the cracked vertebra, although a study published in the British Medical Journal suggested the latter isn’t effective and doesn’t improve quality of life.

 These drugs, taken orally or intravenously, are usually the first line defense for moderate osteoporosis in postmenopausal women and men.
 They work by slowing cells called osteoclasts, which break down bone.
 Bisphosphonates come with side effects like nausea, heartburn, esophageal irritation, gastric ulcers, bone, joint, and muscle pain.
 If you take them through IV, you may experience flu-like symptoms.
 Bisphosphonates can also cause osteonecrosis to the jaw, which is low blood supply to the jaw bone.
 However, it’s mostly linked to the high doses given to cancer patients.
+People who have reduced kidney function may also need careful monitoring by their doctor.
 The most common bisphosphonates include:

 Binosto (Alendronate), taken orally